tigerbeetle/tigerbeetle/docs/reference/transfers.md

 ### `timestamp`

-Time the account was created.
-This is set by TigerBeetle.
-The format is UNIX timestamp in nanoseconds.
+`timestamp` is the time the account was created, as nanoseconds since UNIX epoch.

-It is set by TigerBeetle the moment the account is committed (created by consensus).
+`timestamp` is set by TigerBeetle to the moment the account arrives at the cluster.

 Constraints: